rdrayer/portfolio/README.md

 ## Support and contact details

-If you have any questions or issues, please refer to the contact tab on the page.
+If you have any questions or issues, please me at robertadrayer@gmail.com.

 ## Technologies Used

 HTMl and CSS via Atom and some assistance via Google :)

 ### License

-N/A

 Copyright (c) 2019 Roberta Drayer